1. Home

 A lot of TV, both live and streaming, is now delivered digitally through an internet connection.
 So it can make sense to bundle everything together.

-The best way to find the broadband and phone deals available to you is to search on a comparison site.
+The best way to find the best broadband and phone deals available to you is to search on a comparison site.

 Confused.com TV, Broadband Phone comparison is provided by Uswitch Limited, registered in England and Wales (Company No. 03612689).
 The Cooperage, 5 Copper Row, London, SE1 2LH.